 Righteousness means “right-way-ness.”

-The soul of the woman at the well was the most important thing on Jesus’ mind.
-If only more Christian individuals whom God has placed in the capitol would practice this priority of another’s soul over and above a self-centered preoccupation with career.
+The soul of the woman at the well was the most important matter on Jesus’ mind.
+If only more Christian individuals whom God has placed in the Capitol would practice this priority of another’s soul over and above a self-centered preoccupation with career.

-States Bridges regarding the absence of soul winning:
+States Charles Bridges regarding the absence of soul winning:

 He goes on to add: